ttakao/gopro-fc/README.md

 - [ ] Set Gopro on the boat.
 - [ ] Start boat and run Survey mode on the Mission Planner.

-# GoPro Camera Stand
-This chapter is just for me.
-I need to make sink Gopro under the sea.
-Then, I made four Axis Stand.

-## Parts
-- 4401 Stepper Motor x 4
-- GRBL CNC board V3 x 1
-- A4988 motor controller x 4
-- Motor rigid flange coupling x 4
-- Wire Reel (made by myself) x 4
-- Arduino Uno R3 x 1
-- Razer distance sensor WT-VL53R-TTL x 1
-- long 4 core wire (TTL) x 1
-- long coaxial cable (for WiFi) x 1

-## Arduino Software
-This software is controlled using simple command from Raspberry PI Raspberry PI sends command "start" to Arduino, if the stand reaches objective depth, the stand send back "end ".
-Raspberry PI send shutter command to GOpro.
-A few seconds later, Raspberry PI sends command "rewind".
-After finish rewind, Raspi gets "end".
-Raspi can take a next picture.

-This mechanism has two sensors.
-One ic distance sensor, other one is wire limit detector (called Ball Sensor).

-Source code name is; boat_winch.ino

-### NEOSWSerial.h

-Usually, Software serial libaralies use all pin change interruption.
-But NEOSWSerial can co-exist with pin change interruption.
-But just one line code modification is needed.
-Detail is shown on the https://www.appsloveworld.com/arduinocode/10/using-softwareserial-library-with-enableinterrupt